 The best time to visit Dalmatia is from June through September.
-Expect crowds from mid-July to late-August.
-On the other hand, if you can visit in June or September, you'll encounter fewer visitors, and more affordable prices, while most of activities still take place, weather is great, and sea is warm enough for swimming.
+Expect crowds from mid-July to late August.
+On the other hand, if you can visit in June or September, you'll encounter fewer visitors, and more affordable prices, while most of the activities still take place, the weather is great, and the sea is warm enough for swimming.

 Things to do in Dalmatia

 Four out of seven UNESCO Heritage sites in Croatia are located in Dalmatia.
-A medieval town of Trogir with lovely Baroque, Renessance, and Gothic palaces, street layout typical for ancient Greek towns, Romanesque church of St. Lawrence, boardwalk, and the Kamerlengo Castle, is not to be missed.
+The medieval town of Trogir with lovely Baroque, Renaissance, and Gothic palaces, a street layout typical for ancient Greek towns, the Romanesque church of St. Lawrence, a boardwalk, and the Kamerlengo Castle is not to be missed.

-Split old town, set within Diocletian Palace from the turn of 4th century, is a living museum, and a town full of history and great vibe.
+Split old town, set within Diocletian Palace from the turn of the 4th century, is a living museum, and a town full of history and a great vibe.

 No wonder that with all rivers, streams, rapids, and waterfalls that Dalmatia has, white-water rafting, kayaking, and canoeing are extremely popular outdoor activities here.

-Get active and sign yourself up for some splashing fun trough Dalmatian river canyons.
+Get active and sign yourself up for some splashing fun through Dalmatian river canyons.